 Only serum and CSF may be submitted for serologic testing.
-Specimens submitted to the Virology/Serology Unit must be accompanied by a fully completed submission DHHS Serology Form #3445 (PDF, 385 KB).
-Failure to supply the requested patient information (onset date, collection date, symptoms, travel history, vaccination history) may result in significantly delayed specimen testing.
+Clearly label each specimen vial with the patient's full first and last name, either SSN, date of birth or other unique identifier, and the date collected if paired sera are submitted.
+Complete a Special Serology Form #3445 (PDF, 113 KB) submission form specifying all required patient information and which infectious agents are suspected.
+Failure to supply the requested patient information (onset date, collection date(s), submitter name and address, signs/symptoms, travel history, vaccination history, etc.) may result in significantly delayed specimen testing.
 Tests must be requested by name.
 Nonspecific requests for "viral studies" or "viral serologies" will not be accepted.
 Consult with the laboratory if there is a question as to which test is appropriate.

-The serodiagnosis of a current or recent infection generally requires the simultaneous testing of paired serum samples, principally, acute and convalescent serum samples.
+The serodiagnosis of a current or recent infection generally requires the simultaneous testing of paired serum specimens, principally, acute and convalescent serum specimens.
 The acute serum should be collected no later than 3-5 days after the onset of illness.
-The convalescent serum should be collected 2-4 weeks after onset.
-Where paired sera are advised or required, it is to the advantage of both the submitter and this laboratory if the acute serum is stored frozen by the submitter until the convalescent serum is collected.
+The convalescent serum should be collected 2-3 weeks after onset or at the time of hospital discharge, for confirmation of probable cases.
+Since paired sera are advised for all arboviral studies (except for chikungunya, Zika, and dengue viruses), it is to the advantage of both the submitter and this laboratory if the acute serum is stored frozen by the submitter until the convalescent serum is collected.
 Both serum samples may be submitted with one submission form.

 The following chart lists the arboviral assays performed by this lab.
 A brief statement of the "normal" values for each assay is given under the heading "Negative Reference Range".
 The test method, specimen requirements, and turn-around-times are also listed for each assay performed.